-Nature and Purpose of Organization The pan-Canadian Pharmaceutical Alliance Corporation (the "Corporation") is a non-profit organization incorporated without share capital under the Canada Not-for-profit Corporations Act.
+Nature and Purpose of Organization

+The pan-Canadian Pharmaceutical Alliance Corporation (the "Corporation") is a non-profit organization incorporated without share capital under the Canada Not-for-profit Corporations Act.
 The Corporation is exempt from income tax under Section 149 of the Income Tax Act.

-The purposes of the Corporation is: (a) to provide value to the provincial, territorial and federal health care systems of Canada and to improve patient care by conducting negotiations for pharmaceuticals and related products and services to: (i) increase access to clinically and cost effective drug treatment options; (ii) improve consistency of drug funding decisions; (iii) achieve consistent and lower drug costs; and (iv) reduce duplication of effort and improve use of resources; and (b) to do all such other lawful things as may be incidental and ancillary to carrying out the foregoing purposes.
-The Corporation was incorporated on October 19, 2022 and is currently in that startup stage of operations.
-The Corporation is expected to grow and reach the full scale of its operations throughout the 2023/2024 fiscal year.
+The purposes of the Corporation is:

+- (a) to provide value to the provincial, territorial and federal health care systems of Canada and to improve patient care by conducting negotiations for pharmaceuticals and related products and services to: - (i) increase access to clinically and cost effective drug treatment options; - (ii) improve consistency of drug funding decisions; - (iii) achieve consistent and lower drug costs; and - (iv) reduce duplication of effort and improve use of resources; and - (b) to do all such other lawful things as may be incidental and ancillary to carrying out the foregoing purposes.

+The Corporation was incorporated on October 19, 2022 and is currently in the startup stage of operations.
+The Corporation is expected to continue to grow and reach the full scale of its operations throughout the 2024/2025 fiscal year.

 The Corporation's members are comprised of the provincial, territorial and federal governments of Canada.

-Basis of Accounting These financial statements have been prepared using Canadian accounting standards for not-for-profit organizations ("ASNPO").
-Revenue Recognition The Corporation follows the deferral method of accounting for contributions.
-Externally restricted contributions are deferred recognized as revenue in the period in which the related expenses are incurred or restrictions have been met.
-Unrestricted contributions are recognized as revenue when received or receivable if the amount to be received can be reasonably estimated and collection is reasonably assured.
+Basis of Accounting

+These financial statements have been prepared using Canadian accounting standards for not-for-profit organizations ("ASNPO").